Immunomodulation by Bacterial Lipopolysaccharides31st May 2017

 This knowledge allows the use of these modified molecules as immunomodulators of immune responses as they maintain their adjuvant activity with a lower endotoxic and inflammatory capacity than the natural LPS.
 An example of this application is Monophosphoryl Lipid A, a safe and effective vaccine adjuvant created from the LPS of Salmonella minnesota R595.

-The PYROSTAR™ catalog includes reagent kits for limulus amebocyte lysate (LAL), such as the Simple Limulus PS Test, for the detection of endotoxins using the Pyrosep™ method or the PYROSTAR™ ES-F series, a LAL reagent specific to endotoxins for their detection without the interference of glucans in the sample.
-In addition, Endotoxin-free water, Control standard endotoxin from E. coli, endotoxin-free accessories, such as Test tubes and lids, Bioclean® Pipette Tips, Bioclean® Wako Plates and the kinetic reader for computerized incubation Toxinometer® ET-6000 with the Toximaster QC7 software for efficient work and high-quality data analysis.
+The PYROSTAR™ catalog includes reagent kits for limulus amebocyte lysate (LAL) for the detection of endotoxins using the Pyrosep™ method or the PYROSTAR™ ES-F series, a LAL reagent specific to endotoxins for their detection without the interference of glucans in the sample.
+In addition, Endotoxin-free water, Control standard endotoxin from E. coli, endotoxin-free accessories, such as Test tubes and lids, Bioclean® Pipette Tips, Bioclean® Wako Plates and the kinetic reader for computerized incubation Toxinometer Analysis System with the Toximaster software for efficient work and high-quality data analysis.